 How Policies Work

 A policy consists of a Boolean condition and collection of settings called a profile.
-The condition is evaluated at runtime to determine if the policy should be applied.
+The condition is evaluated at runtime to determine if the policy must be applied.

 A profile is a collection of settings, using specific parameters.
 The profile can have any name and you can reuse it in more than one policy.
 You can configure multiple settings within the profile, but you can only include one profile per policy.

 If you are using Citrix Gateway with Citrix Virtual Apps, Citrix Gateway policy names are sent to Citrix Virtual Apps as filters.
-When configuring Citrix Gateway to work with Citrix Virtual Apps and SmartAccess, you configure the following settings in Citrix Virtual Apps:
+When configuring Citrix Gateway to be compatible with Citrix Virtual Apps and SmartAccess, you configure the following settings in Citrix Virtual Apps:

 - The name of the virtual server that is configured on the appliance.
 The name is sent to Citrix Virtual Apps as the Citrix Gateway farm name.